 WLX

 This allows you to use Wolfram Language XML in your cell.
-It's especially useful when creating complex cell structures or enhancing them with the power of HTML, CSS, and JavaScript.
+It's extremely powerful and especially useful when creating complex cell structures or enhancing them with the power of HTML, CSS, and JavaScript.

 Embed Figures into a Custom Layout